v-joe/pptex/README.md

 [pptex](https://github.com/v-joe/pptex) is LaTeX Add-In for PowerPoint 2016+ for Mac allowing for insertion of equations rendered as PDF with `pdflatex`.
-The LaTeX source is stored as alternative text with the equation in the slides, so that running the [pptex](https://github.com/v-joe/pptex) macro on a selected, existing [pptex](https://github.com/v-joe/pptex) equation object allows for re-editing of the existing equation starting from the original LaTeX equation source.
+The LaTeX source is stored as alternative text with the equations in the slides, so that running the [pptex](https://github.com/v-joe/pptex) macro on a selected [pptex](https://github.com/v-joe/pptex) equation object allows for re-editing of the existing equation starting from the original LaTeX equation source.